Same thing we do every night, Pinky — patch Windows Vista.

 - Sydney Bristow from Alias tries this valiantly for the first few seasons.
 Ultimately, all her non-spy friends are either brought into the conspiracy or murdered, so she goes all-in for the remainder.

-- Actually, pretty much everyone in Heroes, most of the time.
+- Pretty much everyone in Heroes.
 It's common to see a character actually on the clock at a normal job, sometimes with their powers somehow woven into it.
 Though naturally, as a particular arc progresses, they gradually transition from part-time to full-time hero as the B, C, and D plots related to their personal lives are woven into (or pushed aside for) the main story arc.
 No matter how much they resist.

 - Common to the point of default in the Teen Champions subgenre book.